piseganesh123/pruInfraatuomation/README.md

 # pruInfraatuomation

 Pre-Requisite
-1. Created Docker Hub credentials in Jenkins with Global accesss as "my-docker-hub-credentials"
+1. Docker Hub access and its credentials in Jenkins with Global accesss as "my-docker-hub-credentials"
 2. AWS EC2 AMI

 How to: